Services Contacts Free Consultation via WhatsApp

 Verification through FRDO

-A state fee is charged for placing an apostille in the amount of 2,500 rubles for each document.
-This means that if you are apostilling a diploma and transcript, the fee will be 5,000 rubles.
-Payment is made through any bank branch or electronic payment systems.
+A state fee is charged for affixing an apostille in the amount of 2,500 rubles (subpara.
+48, para.
+1, Art.
+333.33 of the Tax Code of the Russian Federation).
+Payment is made through any bank branch, electronic payment systems or through Gosuslugi.

 One of the most frequent questions: how long does it take to process an apostille on a diploma?
-The answer depends on many factors, and the actual timeframe may differ from the stated one several times over.
+The answer depends on many factors, and the actual timeframe may differ significantly from the basic one.

 SituationTimeline

-Diploma in FRDO, submission in Moscow5–7 working days
+Diploma in FRDO, submission through Gosuslugi5 working days

-Diploma in FRDO, submission in region7–10 working days
+Diploma in FRDO, in-person submission in region5–7 working days

 University closed, successor search needed4–6 weeks